albar965/littlenavmap-manual/src/en/APPENDIX.rst

 -  Operating system:

    -  Windows: 7, 8 or 10
-   -  macOS: El Capitan, Sierra or High Sierra
+   -  macOS: High Sierra, Catalina or Big Sur
    -  Linux: which distribution and version

 -  Simulator:

-   -  X-Plane: 10, 11.05 or 11.10 beta version
+   -  X-Plane: 11.40 or 11.50 version
-   -  FSX, FSX SE, P3D V4 or V4.1
+   -  FSX, FSX SE, P3D or MSFS including version
+   -  Navdata updates if scenery is affected

 -  Add any flight plans or other files if involved in the error